Basic Human Goods Constitute The Common Good

 What is obligatory is supernatural.
 Love is obligatory.
 So, love is supernatural

-Preliminary terminological clarifications of “nature” are needed.
-For “nature” is used equivocally.
+Terminological clarifications will be needed as we procede.
+For “nature” and “natural” are used equivocally.
+Consider.
 In the phrase “human nature,” the term “nature” signifies what a human being is.
 Within the term “supernatural” the second part “natural” is an adjective which goes with “nature” where “nature” signifies the features of human beings which are studied by physics, chemistry, biology, psychology and sociology, viz. natural sciences.
 So, “supernatural” signifies features of human beings which cannot be studied by the natural sciences.
-However, in another sense of “nature,” clarified in: The Supernatural is not a Super Nature,, the term “supernatural” does not signify any kind of nature different from that studied by the natural sciences.
+However, in another sense of “nature,” clarified in: The Supernatural is not a Super Nature,, the term “supernatural” does not signify a type of nature different from that studied by the natural sciences.

 I use “humanity” to signify what a human being is.
 Hence, I write of natural and supernatural dimensions of humanity.
 In light of Where is the Supernatural?, it would be better to write “The supernatural and natural dimensions of reality intersect in humanity.